Limeslice-Software-Foundation/commons-lang/README.md

 Commons Lang provides a host of helper utilities for Dart / Flutter applications, most notably String manipulation methods and basic numerical methods.

-Note that this project is still in its early stages and so may not yet provide complete/full functionality.
-We will be building up functionality over the next few months through numerous small iterative releases.

 ## Table of Contents
 - [Commons Lang](#commons-lang)
   - [Table of Contents](#table-of-contents)